a-kramer/RPN-derivative/README.md

 `d(y*x)/dx = y`, with as simple means as possible, without using external libraries.

-Especially the `derivative` program requires the input to be math in reverse Polish notation (rpn), e.g.: `1 2 +` (for 1+2), but this notation does not need, nor allow parentheses.
-On unixy systems the `dc` program also works with this notation, so it may be familiar.
+Especially the `derivative` program requires the input to be math in reverse Polish notation (rpn), e.g.: `1 2 +` (for 1+2); this notation does not *need*, nor *allow* parentheses.

+On unix-like systems the `dc` program works with this notation, so it may be familiar.

-RPN math is easier (*citation needed*) to process as there are no parentheses and evaluation follows a very simple algorithm.
+RPN math is easier (*citation needed*) to process (at least for what we do here) as there are no parentheses and evaluation follows a very simple algorithm.

-The input expression must be balanced: `x y z +` has an unused operand, `x +` lacks an operand (`dc` would not care much about that, but balanced expressions make the code easier).
+The input expression must be *balanced*, unlike: `x y z +`, which has an unused operand, while `x +` lacks an operand (`dc` would not care much about the former and print a warning about the latter, but balanced expressions make the code easier).

-An unbalanced expression produces an empty line in the output.
+An unbalanced expression produces an empty line in the output of any program in this repository.

 Although it is of course possible to use `derivative` and `simplify` by themselves, you can also use `to_rpn` to convert more conventional